boostxyz/boost-protocol/README.md

 Install dependencies - `pnpm install`.
 This command will also initialize all submodules required for `evm` package development.

 Build packages - `turbo build` or `pnpm build`

+### Changesets & Publishing

+In order to publish you need to make sure that the pull request you're submitting has a changeset.
+If you don't want to publish this isn't needed.
+In order to generate a changeset run `pnpm changeset`, select a change type [major,minor,patch], and draft a small summary of the changeset.
+Select version based on [semantic versioning](https://semver.org/).

+After this all you need to do is push and merge the pull request and the Github Action will handle the process of versioning, and publishing.